Training & Resources

 Recommended Books

-Now in its fourth edition, this classic textbook has grown up alongside the newspaper industry.
+By David Spark and Geoffrey Harris (Fourth Edition) Now in its fourth edition, this classic textbook has grown up alongside the newspaper industry.
 Today, as ever, it provides students of newspaper journalism with a toolkit for gathering news and filling ever-increasing space with first-rate copy for print and online.

 Bryson, Bill